alexanderw885/Uni-things/01-School/CSC 360 - Operating Systems/Threads.md

-Threads are a basic unit of CPU utilization each process is a unit of resource allocation, and each process has at least one thread.
+Threads are a basic unit of CPU utilisation each process is a unit of resource allocation, and each process has at least one thread.

 When creating new threads, you are *not* creating new processes.
-Once the process ends, all threads will terminate Here it shows that cade, data, and files are shared by all threads in a process
+Once the process ends, all threads will terminate Here it shows that code, data, and files are shared by all threads in a process
 ![[Pasted image 20240604133948.png]]

 ##### Ex: single thread web server